grootstebozewolf/dutch-number-parser/README.md

-Here’s a comprehensive description for the `dutch-number-parser` package.
-This description covers the purpose, functionality, usage examples, and how it can be integrated into a larger project.
-It’s tailored to be included in the `README.md` of the repository or the package's documentation.

----

 # Dutch Number Parser

 **Dutch Number Parser** is a TypeScript library designed to parse and convert Dutch counting numbers into their numeric equivalents.
 This package is ideal for applications that need to interpret Dutch-written numbers in a numerical format, supporting numbers up to one million.